Amealdin/modPack/README.md

 Join our vibrant community on Discord to connect with fellow Amealdin adventurers, share your creations, and stay updated with the latest modpack developments.

 ## Contribute
 We welcome contributions to the Amealdin Modpack.
-If you have suggestions, bug reports, or would like to contribute to the development, please visit our GitHub repository.
+If you have suggestions, bug reports, or would like to contribute to the development, please visit our [Discord](https://discord.gg/GWFJm7XDFn).

-## License
-The Amealdin Modpack is released under the [MIT License](https://opensource.org/licenses/MIT).
-Please review the license before using the modpack.